March 15th, 2021

-Performing regular one-on-ones with your team is one of the most important activities you can do as a manager. one-on-ones are pretty common in today’s workplace but a lot of managers aren’t performing them effectively.
+Performing regular one-on-ones with your team is one of the most important activities you can do as a manager.
+While one-on-ones are very common in today’s workplace, a lot of managers aren’t performing them effectively.
 Most of what separates an OK one-on-one from a great one is preparation and follow-through.

-If you’re ready to bring some structure to your one-on-ones and make them more effective, follow our template below for step-by-step instructions.
+If you’re ready to bring some structure to your one-on-ones and make them more effective, follow our guide below for step-by-step instructions.
 Ready?
 Here we go…

 Step 1: Determine the optimal configuration for your team

 The first step to having better one-on-ones is getting them scheduled.
 And before you schedule them, you need to determine the duration and cadence.
 Configure the frequency and length of your one-on-ones to match the needs and availability of your team.
 Depending on your number of direct reports and their individual maturity in their roles, you may choose to meet anywhere from an hour per week all the way to a half-hour every other week.
 All things being equal, we recommend you shoot for at least 30 minutes a week if possible.

 Take into consideration that employees with less time in their role or at your company will need more frequent and longer discussions, while solid employees that have found their groove may need less.
 You may want to adjust based on current workload or projects as well.